sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-sign-in.png)

-You can also connect with the Sourcegraph Enterprise Instance in the following ways:
+You can also connect with the Sourcegraph Enterprise Instance.

-- Sign in to Sourcegraph Enterprise instance
-- Sign in to Sourcegraph Enterprise instance via Access Token
-- Sign in to Sourcegraph.com
-- Sign in with URL and Access Token
-- Sourcegraph.com

 ## Verifying the installation